Tritype® Archetypes

 If your Tritype® is the 369, it reinforces the primary issues.
 As a result, neutralizing conflict is a primary concern.

 The 7 wing gives the 6 a lighter touch and a desire to manage stress with quick-witted, often self-deprecating humor.
-So, the 6w7 with the 639 is the friendly boy or girl next door that wants to engage with others as a means of survival.
+So, the 6w7 with the 639 is the friendly boy or girl next door who wants to engage with others as a means of survival.
 This strategy is true even if the person is shy.
 And, the extroverted 639 still feels cautious and/or has doubts, but the extraversion makes it easier to bridge their shyness by saying something funny and/or witty.
 The introverted 639 uses their shy smile to disarm and engage others.

 Self Preserving 639 Tritype®